ATPO 2025 - LIVE virtual conference

 The Center for Pediatric Obesity Medicine (CPOM) sponsors the annual Advanced Therapies for Pediatric Obesity (ATPO) Conference.

 This conference is one of the most highly regarded educational activities addressing the topic of pediatric obesity.
 In this three½-day course, leading experts in the field will provide the rationale for why obesity is a disease and concrete guidance on how to manage it.
 To support the implementation of the new AAP Clinical Practice Guideline, a main focus of this course is the use of anti-obesity medications for children and adolescents.
-Using cased-base sessions and break out rooms, attendees will learn how to use the newly FDA-approved medications.
-Application to the primary care setting will also be discussed, as well as other key topics including eating disorders in the context of obesity treatment and metabolic and bariatric surgery.
+Using cased-base sessions, attendees will learn how to use the newly FDA-approved medications.
+Application to the primary care setting will also be discussed, as well as other key topics including eating disorders in the context of obesity treatment.

 Youth with severe obesity are often unable to lose a clinically-meaningful amount of weight with lifestyle modification alone.
 Pharmacological therapies are emerging as a recognized adjunctive strategy to address this otherwise recalcitrant disease, yet no guidelines currently exist for the responsible clinical use of obesity pharmacotherapy in the pediatric patient.